Jurrion Dickey

-Jurrion Dickey (born June 15, 2005) is an American former football wide receiver for the Oregon Ducks football team.
+Jurrion Dickey (born June 15, 2005) is an American football wide receiver for the Diablo Valley Vikings.
+He previously played for the Oregon Ducks football team.

 Early life

 A native of East Palo Alto, California, Dickey attended San Jose Valley Christian High School before transferring as a senior to Menlo-Atherton High School.
 He was rated as a five-star player and rated by 247Sports as the No. 13 overall player in the 2023 college football recruiting class.
 He was ranked as the No. 2 wide receiver by 247Sports, No. 5 by ESPN.com, and No. 7 by Rivals.com.
 He received scholarship offers from numerous college football programs, including Georgia, Miami (FL), Oregon, Tennessee, Texas A&M, UCLA, USC, Washington, and Wisconsin.
 The San Francisco Chronicle wrote a feature story in March 2023 about Dickey's experience in the "Wild West of NIL".

 Dickey sustained an injury that resulted in him missing much of his senior year.
 He appeared in only four games as a senior, totaling 20 catchers for 453 yards and six touchdowns.